Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 Can CBG Help With Irritable Bowel Syndrome (IBS)?

-One preliminary study concluded that CBG has therapeutic potential for IBS, and that it should be considered for clinical experimentation for this purpose.
+One preliminary study concluded that CBG has therapeutic potential for IBS, and that it should be considered for clinical experimentation for this purpose [1].

 From all of this evidence, it’s clear that although CBG hasn’t been extensively researched for IBS, it has anti-inflammatory potential, and many researchers believe it can help.

-How CBG Works In Your Body
+How CBG Works for IBS

 The ECS works to keep your body in a state of homeostasis, or balance – it works to combat both physical and mental discomfort and restore order to the chaos.